 that terminates the STAR string.

-In a CBF, the raw binary data begins after an empty line
+In a CBF, the raw binary data begin after an empty line

 terminating the header and after the sequence: